baranhva/optimuz-api/how-to-use-di-container.md

-## How do I write a module for it to work with the Di-Container.
+# How do I write a module for it to work with the Di-Container.

+### Create module

 When creating a new module you need to work in the following way by exporting a function from **module.exports**.
 Inside this function you need to have a variable where all the public functions are set to which will be returned at the end of the function.